M.S. in Sustainability

 - Sustainability Analytics (Partial-credit) AND Sustainability Metrics and Decision Tools (Partial-credit)

-- Five additional elective credits are selected in consultation with an advisor, focused on theoretical foundations, policy, and planning for sustainability.
+- Five additional elective courses are selected in consultation with an advisor, focused on theoretical foundations, policy, and planning for sustainability.

 Students admitted to UEP degree programs are required to show evidence of basic algebra and graphing skills prior to registering for the department's quantitative courses (UEP 251 and UEP 254).
 This prerequisite must be fulfilled in one of the following three ways: